 An even more severe form of alopecia involves complete hair loss from the entire body.
 AA can affect anyone regardless of age.
-This type of alopecia is the result of an over reactive immune system.
-Basically, the white blood cells of the immune system meant to defend our body against invaders goes into overdrive and starts attacking the hair follicles.
+This type of alopecia is the result of an over-reactive immune system.
+Basically, the white blood cells of the immune system meant to defend our body against invaders go into overdrive and start attacking the hair follicles.
 Hair becomes progressively shorter and thinner and eventually falls out.

 Is it normal to lose hair on a daily basis?

 As mentioned earlier, is it perfectly normal to lose on average about 100 strands of hair every day.
 However, some people tend to lose more hair than that which results in telogen effluvium.
 Telogen phase of the hair follicle growth cycle is the natural phase of scalp hair shedding.
 If hair follicles remain in telogen phase for a longer period of time than usual, it is likely that the person will start shedding hair leaving the scalp exposed.
 Such a change can be brought about by triggers such as trauma, childbirth, bereavement and even hormonal changes.
 The mechanism which causes this to happen is still not fully understood.
 As with all types of hair loss, it is possible to re-grow the hair provided the triggers are removed.